 Masters and Non-degree Students are charged per unit as well as the Registration, Health, Activity fees, and student government dues.

-Part-time PhD, Masters, and Non-degree Students are charged a one-time Transcript fee in the fall semester of matriculation.
+PhD, Masters, and Non-degree Students are charged a one-time Transcript fee in the fall semester of matriculation.

 Masters degree students are required to pay for at least 30 units of registration.